Tonyhrule/tau2-bench/README.md

 <em>Figure 2: Trajectory of a conversation between an agent and a user</em>
 </div>

+# Important Note

+This repository needs a unique setup.
+Follow the instructions below to get started, but there are some caveats.

+1. Instead of running `tau2 ...` you must run `python src/cli.py ...`
+2. After you install packages, you must uninstall the `tau2` package with pip
+3. Add the `.env` file with `OPENAI_API_KEY` and `CLEANLAB_TLM_API_KEY`

 ## Overview

 $\tau^2$-bench implements a simulation framework for evaluating customer service agents across various domains.

 Each domain specifies:

 - a policy that the agent must follow
 - a set of tools that the agent can use
 - a set of tasks to evaluate the agent's performance
 - Optionally: A set of tools that the user simulator can use

 Domains are:

 - `mock`
 - `airline`
 - `retail`